Magjerds/PCloudContext/README.md

 # PCloudContext
-A part of master thesis
+A part of master thesis: Point Cloud Contextualization with 360° images